 - Lomo: loin of pork, usually smoked.

 - Morcilla: black pudding, made with pig’s blood, rice, onions and spices.
 Another Spanish classic.
-Recipes vary from place to place.
+Spicier than the British black pudding.
+Recipes vary from place to place, though morcilla from Burgos in Northern Spain is the best known.
 Often used in cooking.

 - Morcilla Blanca: white pudding with pork.
 Similar to morcilla, but without the blood.